fedorstepanovv/fedorstepanovv/README.md

-- 👋 Hi, I’m @fedorstepanovv
+- 👋 Hi, I’m @fedorstepanovv.
-- 👀 I’m interested in Flutter cross-platform mobile development and backend development.
+- 👀 I’m interested in writing the computer software that helps people.
+I have a wide experience in delivering products in Flutter, Objective-C, Java and Golang.
-- 📫 You can reach me via social networks. @fedorstepanovv - telegram. @fedorstepanovv - instagram.
+- 📫 theohendersonn@gmail.com.
+Reach me here!

 <!---
 fedorstepanovv/fedorstepanovv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.